 More than half of adults over 65 years old take 4 or more prescription medications.
 These medications could be the reason a senior can’t sleep well at night.
 Here are a few common medications that can impact sleeping patterns:

-In addition to this list, there are many other medications with side effects that could impact sleep.
+There are many other medications with side effects that could impact sleep.
 Plus, each individual is different.
 So, if you or a loved one has trouble sleeping and you think it’s due to medications, talk with your doctor.

 2. Lack of Physical Activity